MayankECB/discountCalculator/README.md

 For a user who is an employee and has a bill of $990 (non-grocery):
  - A 30% discount is applied to the bill, bringing it down to $693.
  - A fixed discount of $45 (for every $100) is applied, resulting in a final bill of $648.

+For a user who is an employee and has a bill of $1000 (with 200$ as grocery):
+ - A 30% discount is applied to the bill of 800$, bringing it down to $560.
+ - A fixed discount of $35 (for every $100) is applied, resulting in a final bill of $725.

 ## Asynchronous Processing
 The discount calculation is handled asynchronously using Spring's @Async annotation, which improves performance in scenarios with large calculations or when processing multiple discount requests concurrently.